 International Institute of Gemmology’s joint venture with VIVA International Hong Kong

-The International Institute of Gemmology announced its joint venture with Hong Kong’s VIVA International with the sole aim of synergising the educational and institutional expertise which will prove fruitful to all the students associated with the joint venture in the prolonged future in terms of their career and the country.
+The International Institute of Gemmology announced its joint venture with Hong Kong’s VIVA International with the sole aim of synergizing the educational and institutional expertise which will prove fruitful to all the students associated with the joint venture in the prolonged future in terms of their career and the country.

-A Skill India Incentive Ceremony was held with a perspective of enhancing the efficiency of the respective employees as well as honouring them for their equally sincere efforts all throughout the year.
+A Skill India Incentive Ceremony was held with a perspective of enhancing the efficiency of the respective employees as well as honoring them for their equally sincere efforts all throughout the year.

-The certificate course has an international validity and has proved as a boon for all as along with the permanent certificate of a goldsmith they got a free insurance of 2 lakh for three years and with the government’s promise of Rs 500 to each artisan‘s bank account as stipend.
+The certificate course has international validity and has proved as a boon for all as along with the permanent certificate of a goldsmith they got free insurance of 2 lakh for three years and with the government’s promise of Rs 500 to each artisan‘s bank account as a stipend.

-GJSCI organised ‘Apprenticeship Roadshow’
+GJSCI organized ‘Apprenticeship Roadshow’

-Gem & Jewellery Skill Council of India (GJSCI) organised the Apprenticeship Roadshow which was in affiliation with the Ministry of Skill Development and Entrepreneurship (MSDE) with the motive of educating, empowering and rejuvenating the skill of the artisans part of the jewellery industry.
+Gem & Jewellery Skill Council of India (GJSCI) organized the Apprenticeship Roadshow which was in affiliation with the Ministry of Skill Development and Entrepreneurship (MSDE) with the motive of educating, empowering and rejuvenating the skill of the artisans part of the jewellery industry.

-We will keep you updated with more such programmes, till then keep reading and tell us in the comments below how else the skill development process can take place?
+We will keep you updated with more such programs, till then keep reading and tell us in the comments below how else the skill development process can take place?